cancerevo/AmpliconPE/README.md

 We provide command-line scripts to process common amplicon constructs (e.g. TuBa-seq, CLONtracer, Brunello/Brie CRISPRko libraries).

-Usage is built around a `MasterRead` class, which aligns PE reads to a reference sequence:
+Usage in each is built around a `MasterRead` class, which aligns PE reads to a reference sequence:

 ```python